spywhere/Javatar/README.md

 ====

 ### Command Categories
-* Build: Accessed via command palette only
+* Build:
 	* Build classes within package or project
 	* More details on Javatar Builds
 * Call:
 	* Insert class and package informations such as current class path, class name or package name
 	* More details on Javatar Calls
-* Creation: Accessed via command palette only
+* Creation:
 	*  Packages and classes creation
 	* More details on Advanced Creations
 * Operation:
 	* Do class or package operation such as organize imports, rename class or package
 	* More details on Javatar Operations
-* Project Settings:
+* Project Settings: Accessed via quick menu only
 	* Adjust settings for current project
 	* More details on Project Settings
-* Packages Manager:
+* Packages Manager: Accessed via quick menu only
 	* Download, install or uninstall Javatar packages and Tools for package creators.
 	* More details on Additional Packages